Andy4495/MSP430TempSensorWithDisplay/README.md

   - Remove jumper J11 to disconnect LED2.
   - Remove all jumpers from J101 to disconnect the emulation section from the target section of the LaunchPad.

-  Note that you will need to connect the GND, SBWTDIO, and SBWTDCK jumpers to program the board.
+  Note that in order to program the board, you will need to connect the GND, SBWTDIO, and SBWTDCK jumpers.

-  **Do not supply USB power to the LaunchPad** when it is plugged into the FuelTank BoosterPack unless the 5V and 3V3 jumppers are removed.
+  **Do not supply USB power to the LaunchPad** when it is plugged into the FuelTank BoosterPack unless the 5V and 3V3 jumpers are removed.

 - [FuelTank][3] BoosterPack